-Under the student loan forgiveness program, if you complete a certain number of years in a certain careers, you are no longer expected to repay the balance of your loan.
-These are some of the careers that may qualify you for student loan forgiveness:
+Under the student loan forgiveness program, if you complete a certain number of years in certain jobs, you are no longer expected to repay the balance of your loan.
+These are some of the jobs that may qualify you for student loan forgiveness:

 - Certain full-time public service careers such as law enforcement and correctional officers, family and child services employees, and public defenders.

-- Graduates working in legal careers can earn student loan forgiveness in addition to other loan repayment programs if they meet certain conditions.
+- Graduates working in legal careers can earn student loan forgiveness.
+That’s in addition to other loan repayment programs if they meet certain conditions.

 - Doctors in need of student loan repayment help have access to various forgiveness programs.